Logo

 This indicates that buyers have taken control, overpowering the sellers, and suggests a potential upward movement.

-5. Bullish Spinning Top
+5. Bullish Spinning Top Pattern

-A bullish spinning top is characterized by a small body and long wicks on both sides
+A bullish spinning top is characterized by a small body and long wicks on both sides.

 It indicates indecision in the market, with both buyers and sellers unable to gain the upper hand.
 When it appears after a downtrend, it suggests that selling pressure is weakening and that a bullish reversal may be imminent.

-6. The Morning Star
+6. The Morning Star Pattern

 The morning star is a three-candlestick pattern that signals a bullish reversal.
+It’s characterized by the following:

 • Starts with a long, bearish candlestick